 ‘In Sirens, the narrator resists reductive narratives about vulnerability with a powerful voice and something like... velocity, swimming upstream and violently wriggling out of various political fishing nets.’

 — Rosanna McLaughlin, Writer and Critic

-Dawn Mellor (b.1970) is an artist based in London, who has been exhibiting internationally since the 1990s.
-Solo exhibitions and special projects include Sixty Years at Tate Britain; London, Vile Affections at Studio Voltaire; London, Dawn Mellor at The Migros Museum; Zurich, Sirens at Team Gallery; New York, Madame X and The Party Tricks at Victoria Miro; London, Michael Jackson On The Wall at The National Portrait Gallery; London (touring), What Happened to Helen?
+Bod Mellor (b.1970) is an artist based in London, who has been exhibiting internationally since the 1990s.
+Solo exhibitions and special projects include Sixty Years at Tate Britain; London, Vile Affections at Studio Voltaire; London, The Migros Museum; Zurich, Sirens at Team Gallery; New York, Madame X and The Party Tricks at Victoria Miro; London, Michael Jackson On The Wall at The National Portrait Gallery; London (touring), What Happened to Helen?
 Focal Point Gallery; Southend and Malerei, Böse at Kunstverein; Hamburg.

 Format: 210 × 297 mm

 Price: £ 29.00